tnwei/exposure-to-code/docs/_sources/04_matplotlib.rst.txt

 ..
 Estimated time: <5 mins
 ..
 Section objective: Recap and re-emphasize message
 .. [ ] Recap on things learnt

+Coding is not all about logic, surprisingly you can use code to draw!

 Further reading
 ---------------